SourceBoy/aws-lambda-sysinfo/README.md

 # aws-lambda-sysinfo #
-A simple Lambda function that dumps the runtime environment of your AWS Lambda container.
+A simple Lambda function that dumps the runtime environment of the AWS Lambda container.

 ## Installation ##